 • 17:00~22:00 (Stage events: 18:00~22:00, peak viewing hours: 20:00~21:00)

 • Free shuttle bus: 16:00~22:30 (from fields behind JR Hoshuyama Sta. to venue)

 • 0946-72-2313 (Toho Village Department of Agriculture and Tourism)

 Join this late-afternoon walk through Toho village and watch as the fireflies come out for the night!
-Starting from Hoshuyama Station (JR Hitahikosan Line), the course takes over 3 hours to complete and is about 8 km in length.
+Starting from Hoshuyama Station (JR Hitahikosan Line), the course takes over three hours to complete and is about 8 km in length.
 No reservation is needed and everyone is welcome to join this event (and it’s free)!
-Registration opens at 15:00 and runs until 18:30.
-Check the festival website for more information.
 This event is held alongside the Toho Village Hoshuyama Hotaru Festival.

 • Fukui, Tohomura, Asakura-gun, Fukuoka